 As I mentioned at the beginning, the test itself wasn’t too scary.

-I arrived at the test centre 30 minutes before it began with my form and passport.
+I arrived at the test center 30 minutes before it began with my form and passport.
 They won’t let you take the exam without your ID so make sure you don’t forget it!
 There were young Chinese people taking another exam, only three of us taking the HSK.
-They took away our bags and phones and it began to feel more like a sixteen year old taking my GCSEs all over again: dry mouth, too hot then too cold and the desperate urge to raise my hand to ask if I could use the toilet.
-After filling out some details on the computer, testing the headphones and getting in the ‘zone’ for another 15 minutes, the exam started.
-Although the introduction to the exam explains how long you have for the exam, it’s still best to do some of those practice tests before hand.
-I took my time and used my spare minutes at the end to review all of my questions (you’re given paper so take a pen to make comments or query problem questions).
+They took away our bags and phones and it began to feel more like a sixteen-year-old taking my GCSEs all over again: dry mouth, too hot then too cold and the desperate urge to raise my hand to ask if I could use the toilet.
+After filling out some details on the computer, testing the headphones, and getting in the ‘zone’ for another 15 minutes, the exam started.
+Although the introduction to the exam explains how long you have for the exam, it’s still best to do some of those practice tests beforehand.
+I took my time and used my spare minutes in the end to review all of my questions (you’re given paper so take a pen to make comments or query problem questions).
 It might be common sense but it’s so easy to become complacent about your answers; I changed one or two answers just by looking for a few minutes.

 Good luck to all of you who are preparing to take an HSK exam!